 As a BDC, we had generally been required to meet a coverage ratio of total assets to total borrowings and other senior securities, which include all of our borrowings and any preferred stock that we may issue in the future, of at least 200%.
-However, our stockholders have approved a resolution permitting us to be subject to a 150% asset coverage ratio effective as of October 12, 2018, contractual leverage limitations under our existing credit facilities or future borrowings may limit our ability to incur additional indebtedness.
+However, our stockholders have approved a resolution permitting us to be subject to a 150% asset coverage ratio effective as of October 12, 2018.
+Even though we are subject to a 150% asset coverage ratio effective as of October 12, 2018, contractual leverage limitations under our existing credit facilities or future borrowings may limit our ability to incur additional indebtedness.
 On August 28, 2019, we entered into the Credit Agreement, which was amended on December 28, 2021, which permits 150% asset coverage.
-Some of our wholly and/or substantially owned portfolio companies, including Kingsbridge Holdings, LLC, SLR Credit Solutions and SLR Equipment Finance, may incur significantly more leverage than we can but we do not consolidate Kingsbridge Holdings, LLC, SLR Credit Solutions and SLR Equipment Finance and their leverage is non-recourse to us.
-Additionally, the Credit Facility requires us to comply with certain financial and other restrictive covenants including maintaining an asset coverage ratio of not less than 150% at any time.
+Some of our wholly and/or substantially owned portfolio companies, including Kingsbridge Holdings, LLC, SLR Credit Solutions, SLR Equipment Finance, SLR Business Credit and SLR Healthcare ABL, may incur significantly more leverage than we can but we do not consolidate Kingsbridge Holdings, LLC, SLR Credit Solutions, SLR Equipment Finance, SLR Business Credit and SLR Healthcare ABL and their leverage is non-recourse to us.
+Additionally, the Credit Facility and the SPV Credit Facility require us to comply with certain financial and other restrictive covenants including maintaining an asset coverage ratio of not less than 150% at any time.
 Failure to maintain compliance with these covenants could result in an event of default and all of our debt being declared immediately due and payable.
 If this ratio declines below 150%, we may not be able to incur additional debt and could be required by law to sell a portion of our investments to repay some debt when it is disadvantageous to do so, which could have a material adverse effect on our operations, and we may not be able to make distributions.
-The amount of leverage that we employ will depend on our Investment Adviser's and our board of directors' assessment of market and other factors at the time of any proposed borrowing.
-We cannot assure you that we will be able to obtain credit at all or on terms acceptable to us.
+The amount of leverage that we employ will depend on our Investment Adviser's and our board of directors' assessment of the market and other factors at the time of any proposed bor